 Prior to the start of field operations, the project team will prepare a package of information explaining the purpose, nature, limits, and duration of the Investigation Program.
-It will be made available through MDOT to the media and public, as appropriate.
+It will be made available at least 3 days prior to drilling through MDOT to the media, public, and City of Detroit personnel, as posted on the web site www.partnershipborderstudy.com.